 - 14.9 When an investment in an associate is recognised initially, an investor shall measure it at the transaction price.
-Transaction price excludes transaction costs. - 14.10 At each reporting date, an investor shall measure its investments in associates at fair value, with changes in fair value recognised in profit or loss, using the fair valuation guidance in paragraphs 11.27-11.32.
-An investor using the fair value model shall use the cost model for any investment in an associate for which it is impracticable to measure fair value reliably without undue cost or effort.
+Transaction price excludes transaction costs. - 14.10 At each reporting date, an investor shall measure its investments in associates at fair value, with changes in fair value recognised in profit or loss, using the fair value measurement guidance in paragraphs 11.27-11.32.
+An investor using the fair value model shall use the cost model for any investment in an associate for which fair value cannot be measured reliably without undue cost or effort.